CP1401/Practicals/prac_10/README.md

 Write a function to get a non-empty string.
 That is, you should be able to enter any string as long as it's not `""`.

-In a `question_3()` function, call your new function to ask the user for their name using your function...
+In `question_3()`, call your new function to ask the user for their name using your function...
 Then use the _same_ function for getting their birthplace, and then display a message like:

 ```